jonmccon/scd/content/blog/studio-name-two/index.md

 ---
-title: "Studio Name Two"
+title: "B Studio Name Two"
 date: "2019-05-04"
 site: "http://url.com"
-tags: "print, branding, size"
+tags: "photo, size"
 description: This studio does things for things and things and other things.
 ---